 - Strong and durable.
 Buy a table saw which has more metal than plastic components as cast iron not only provides a stable surface, but also minimizes vibration and is heavier than steel or aluminum.

-The better table saws have a smooth and flat table surface with strong legs so that it’s steady when set up.
+The better circular saws have a smooth and flat table surface with strong legs so that it’s steady when set up.
 While it’s difficult to know more about the durability of the motor and other moving parts, a good warranty of about three years indicates that the saw is durable and long-lasting.

 - Power requirements.
 Consider the available electrical power as most 120-volt tools like table saws need 20 or 30 amp circuit for themselves.
 It’s not feasible to run various tools at a time as it may end up overloading the circuit.